NightFore/2023_2024-OptionAI-Project_RAG/README.md

 6. **Set up the information retrieval system**: Perform document indexing and querying.
 7. **Deploy the Gradio interface**: Launch the interface to interact with the RAG system.

-Note: Ensure that necessary permissions for Google Drive access are granted and that the Hugging Face token is provided.
+Note 1: Ensure that necessary permissions for Google Drive access are granted and that the Hugging Face token is provided.
 Optionally, you can add the `HF_TOKEN` as a secret key on Google Colab to avoid manual login on Hugging Face when prompted.

+Note 2: This script was only tested with PDF documents.

 ## License